E-Learning Course Real-Time Operating System

 - Typical Problems

-The goal of this course is to provide a basic knowledge of real-time operating systems and the various components and functions they contain.
+The goal of this course is to provide a basic knowledge of real-time operating systems.
+The learner will understand what a real-time operating system is and how it works.

 It is predominantly designed for people who are new to software engineering, but it is also suitable for hardware engineers who want to broaden their understanding of embedded systems.
 If you are not familiar with the topic of operating systems, we recommend taking the course “Operating System” first.
 This course discusses the topic “Multitasking”, which is very important for the understanding of real-time operating systems.